 Peer Review & Publishing

 Voices of English Language Education Society (VELES) applies a rigorous, fair, and efficient publishing workflow to advance high-impact scholarship in English Language Education (ELED/ELT), with a distinctive emphasis on EFL contexts in Indonesia and the wider Global South.
-Below we outline our review model, editorial process, and publishing policies.
+The sections below explain our review model, editorial process, responsibilities, and publication practices.

 1) Peer-Review Model & Principles